storacha/specs/w3-filecoin.md

 }
 ```

-Invoking `deal/add` capability submits an aggregate to a dealer service for inclusion in one or more Filecoin deals.
+Invoking the `deal/queue` capability submits an aggregate to a dealer service for inclusion in one or more Filecoin deals.

 The `nb.piece` field represents the proof of the `piece` to be offered for the deal.
 It is a CID with its piece size encoded.
 In addition, a Filecoin `nb.deal` contains the necessary fields for a Filecoin Deal proposal.
 More specifically, it MUST include `nb.deal.tenantId` that will allow dealer to select from multiple wallets associated with the tenant and MAY include an arbitrary `nb.deal.label` chosen by the client.

-Finally, The `nb.offer` field represents a "Ferry" aggregate offer that is ready for a Filecoin deal.
+Finally, the `nb.offer` field represents a "Ferry" aggregate offer that is ready for a Filecoin deal.
 Its value is the DAG-CBOR CID that refers to a "Ferry" offer.
 It encodes a dag-cbor block with an array of entries representing all the pieces to include in the aggregated deal.
 This array MUST be sorted in the exact same order as they were used to compute the aggregate piece CID.
 This block MUST be included in the CAR file that transports the invocation.
 Its format is:

 ```json
 /* offers block as an array of piece CIDs, encoded as DAG-JSON (for readability) */